asushiye/java-learning/2JDK语言/collections/interfaces/README.md

  there are two "groups" of interfaces: Collection's and Map's.

 interface hierarchy

 ![collection](collection.png)

-JDKÌá¹©µÄ¼¯ºÏ½Ó¿Ú²»ÏŞÓÚÉÏÃæÁĞ³öÀ´µÄ
+JDKæä¾›çš„é›†åˆæ¥å£ä¸é™äºä¸Šé¢åˆ—å‡ºæ¥çš„

-¼¯ºÏ¸ù½Ó¿Úiterable
+é›†åˆæ ¹æ¥å£iterable

 ## Iterable interface

 The Iterable interface (*java.lang.Iterable*) is one of the root interfaces of the Java collection classes.
 The Collection interface extends Iterable, so all subtypes of Collection also implement the Iterable interface

 The Iterable interface has only one method:
 ```
 public interface Iterable<T> {
   public Iterator<T> iterator();
 }
 ```

-iterable Ìá¹©·µ»Øiteratorµü´úÆ÷£¬Í¨¹ıµü´úÆ÷¿ÉÒÔÊµÏÖ¼¯ºÏµÄ±éÀú
+iterable æä¾›è¿”å›iteratorè¿­ä»£å™¨ï¼Œé€šè¿‡è¿­ä»£å™¨å¯ä»¥å®ç°é›†åˆçš„éå†

 ```
 public interface Iterator<E> {